View this document as: a single page | multiple pages.

 4. The evidence contains a reference number or other attributes that uniquely identify the person to whom it relates.

-5. The evidence contains a facial portrait or other biometric characteristic of the person to whom it relates.
+5. The evidence contains a facial image or other biometric characteristic of the person to whom it relates.

-6. The evidence includes physical security features or digital security features that make it difficult to copy or reproduce.
+6. The evidence contains physical (e.g., security printing, optically variable features, holograms) or digital security (e.g., digitally signed assertions, addressable SIM or ESIM) features that make it difficult to reproduce.

-7. The information on the evidence is able to be validated by an authoritative or credible source.
+7. Core attributes on the evidence can be validated against information held by authoritative or credible sources, as described in Sec.
+2.4.2.4.

-8. The evidence is able to be validated through an approved method, as provided in Sec.
+8. The evidence can be validated through an approved method, as provided in Sec.
 2.4.2.2.

 Superior Evidence Requirements

-In order to be considered SUPERIOR, identity evidence SHALL meet all the following requirements:
+In order to be considered SUPERIOR, identity evidence SHALL meet all of the following requirements:

-1. The issuing source of the evidence confirmed the claimed identity by following written procedures designed to enable it to have high confidence that the source knows the real-life identity of the subject.
-Additionally, these procedures are subject to recurring oversight by regulatory or publicly accountable institutions, such as states and the federal government, and some regulated industries.
-Such procedures would include, but not be limited to, identity proofing at IAL2 or above.
+1. The issuing source of the evidence confirmed the claimed identity by following written procedures (e.g., identity proofing at IAL2 or above) designed to enable it to have high confidence that the claimed identity is associated with the subject.
+Additionally, these procedures are subject to recurring oversight by regulatory or publicly accountable institutions, such as states, the Federal Government, and some regulated industries.

-2. The identity evidence contains attributes and data objects that are cryptographically protected and can be validated through verification of a digital signature applied by the issuing source.
+2. The identity evidence contains attributes and data objects that are cryptographically protected and can be validated using approved cryptography through verification of a digital signature applied by the issuing source.

 3. The issuing source had the subject participate in an attended enrollment and identity proofing process that confirmed their physical existence.

-4. It is likely that the evidence-issuing process would result in the delivery of the evidence to the person to whom it relates, such as delivery to a postal address.
+4. The evidence has an issuance process that results in the delivery of the evidence to the person to whom it relates, such as delivery to a postal address, issuance in person, or through a protected remote provisioning process.

 5. The evidence contains the name of the claimed identity.